CyVerse-learning-materials/foss/docs/05_version_control.md

 **Git** is a command-line program for version control of repositories.
-It keeps track of changes you make to files in your repository and stores those changes in a [.git]{.title-ref} folder in that repository.
+It keeps track of changes you make to files in your repository and stores those changes in a *.git* folder in that repository.
 These changes happen whenever you make a **commit**.
-Git stores the history of these commits in a \"tree\", so you can go back to any previous commit.
-By keeping track of the **differences** between commits, Git can be much more efficient than storing an entire copy of each version in a document\'s history.
+Git stores the history of these commits in a "tree", so you can go back to any previous commit.
+By keeping track of the **differences** between commits, Git can be much more efficient than storing an entire copy of each version in a document's history.

 You could utilize Git completely on its own, on your local computer, and get a lot of benefits.
 You will have a history of the changes you made